UCSD/Decorator/README.md

 * Ongoing support for HTML5
 * Improve speed and optimization
 * Develop a robust decorator documentation and usage guide
-* Explore ways to extend the toolkit capabilities beyond desktop, such as native mobile applications and VR apps.
+* Explore ways to extend the toolkit capabilities beyond desktop, such as native mobile applications and VR apps
-* A defined update release cycle and overall better code distribution/access# cms-templates..
+* A defined update release cycle and overall better code distribution/access# cms-templates